Nosy Iranja islands

 Making the best of Madagascar can be challenging (and expensive): it is the world’s fourth-largest island and its roads are dismal.
 For those who relish an adventure, however, this is a one-of-a-kind destination: the off-road driving is phenomenal, there are national parks that only see a few hundred visitors a year, regions that live in autarky during the rainy season and resorts so remote you’ll need a private plane or boat to get there.
 There are also more activities than you'll have time for: hiking, diving, mountain biking, kitesurfing, rock-climbing, you name it.
 Oh, and there are plenty of natural pools, beaches and hammocks on which to recover, too." --LONELY PLANET

-TWO OPTIONS, depending on the political situation in Mozambique in 2021: Option 1: we'll start in and around the many, many islands of Nosy Be, then we'll sail down the west coast all the way to Toliara, gunk holing and stopping at whatever looks interesting.
+We'll start in and around the many, many islands of Nosy Be, then when the time is right sail down the west coast all the way to Toliara, gunk holing and stopping at whatever looks interesting.
 Which means- we might never get there!
 Rum distilleries, vacant beaches, humpback whales, manta rays, reliable wind, protected seas, killer sunsets...you won't want to go home!
-Option 2: We'll begin in Pemba, Mozambique and immediately cross the Mozambique channel on a nice beam reach and carry on with Option 1 down to Toliara.

 Please note: Madagascar carries a Malaria and Dengue Fever risk and you'll need some immunizations like Typhoid and Yellowfever before you enter.
 Please check with the CDC well before your trip.